Dental Crown – Dental Cap

 - To relieve any pain you can purchase some clove oil from a drug store or grocery store to apply to the sensitive area.

 - If you still have the crown you can also attempt to temporarily put it back on.
-You’ll want to clean the tooth, coat the inside of the crown with tooth cement, and place it back on the tooth.
+You’ll want to clean the tooth, coat the inside of the crown with dental cement for a crown or tooth cement, and place it back on the tooth.
 Tooth cement can be found in the dental section at a pharmacy.
 Some need to be mixed and some don’t.
 If you can’t find tooth cement you can also use denture adhesive or petroleum jelly.
 DO NOT USE HOUSEHOLD GLUE.

 - If you lost the crown you can put the dental cement directly onto the tooth to seal it before your visit.